Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     * A clearly labelled Shop page is easy to find in the navigation on every page.

 * As a Returning User, I want to be able to make a purchase with the fewest steps possible.
     * As above, there is a call to action button on the Home page and a clearly labelled Shop page is easy to find in the navigation on every page to lead the user to the Shop page in order to make a purchase.
-Note that cart functionality is beyond the scope of this project but if listed as a feature to be added in later.
+Note that cart functionality is beyond the scope of this project but is listed as a feature to be added in later.

 * As a Returning User, I want to find out about any new products on offer.
     * As above, there is a call to action button on the Home page and a clearly labelled Shop page is easy to find in the navigation on every page to lead the user to the Shop page in order view all product on offer.